obsproject/obs-websocket/docs/partials/introduction.md

 	SessionInvalidated = 4008,
 	// The server detected the usage of an old version of the obs-websocket protocol.
 	UnsupportedProtocolVersion = 4009,
+    // The requested `Content-Type` is invalid.
+    InvalidContentType = 4010,
 };
 ```